SichangHe/resume/resume.md

 [mdbook-katex on GitHub](https://github.com/lzanini/mdbook-katex),
 a katex preprocessor for mdBook in Rust, to maintain and develop it.

-He fixed the CIs for MUSL Linux and Windows build, fixed the preprocessor to respect the fenced code block CommonMark specification using a finite state machine, and added new features such as MathML support.
+- Fixed the CIs for MUSL Linux and Windows build.
+- Fixed the preprocessor to respect the fenced code block CommonMark specification using a finite state machine.
+- Added new features such as MathML support.

 ![Crates.io](https://img.shields.io/crates/v/mdbook-katex)
 ![Crates.io](https://img.shields.io/crates/d/mdbook-katex)